tsenying/CarND-Vehicle-Detection/README.md

 divides the image into sub-cells.
 For each cell, the gradient is detected, then a histogram of gradients is computed.
 This results in a set of histograms for the image.

-These histograms provide a signature that differentiates between cars and non-cars.
+These histograms provide a signature that can be used to differentiate between cars and non-cars.

-Code for HOG feature detection is in function `get_hog_features` [feature_extraction_utils.py](./src/feature_extraction_utils.py):line 14
+Code for HOG feature detection is in function `get_hog_features` [feature_extraction_utils.py:line 14  ](./src/feature_extraction_utils.py)

 Here is an example of HOG features for the RGB color space for one of each of the `vehicle` and `non-vehicle` classes: